Training for electoral early warning and early response actors

 How to coordinate with other actors/which other stakeholders to involve?

-2. Civil Society Organizations: Partner with NGOs focused on democracy and governance.
+3. Civil society organizations: Partner with NGOs focused on democracy and governance.

-3. Local Government Entities: Engage local authorities for support and resources.
+4. Local government entities: Engage local authorities for support and resources.

-4. Community Leaders: Involve trusted local figures to champion the training.
+5. Community leaders: Involve trusted local figures to champion the training.

-5. Youth Organizations: Collaborate to attract younger participants.
+6. Youth organizations: Collaborate to attract younger participants.

-6. Academic Institutions: Leverage expertise from universities for training methods.
+7. Academic institutions: Leverage expertise from universities for training methods.

-7. International Organizations: Work with entities like the UN for resources and legitimacy.
+8. International organizations: Work with entities like the United Nations for resources and legitimacy.

-8. Media Representatives: Engage local media to raise awareness.
+9. Media representatives: Engage local media to raise awareness.

 How to ensure sustainability?

-Ad-hoc refresher training sessions may be organized according to needs and training materials may be shared such that the actors involved can revisit the content whenever.
-Ensuring implications of thenational actors involved in the actual roll-out of the system can ensure sustainability such that they do not fully depend on outsider when refreshers are needed.
+Ad-hoc refresher training sessions may be organized according to needs, and training materials may be shared such that the actors involved can revisit the content whenever.
+Ensuring participation of the national actors involved in the actual roll-out of the system can ensure sustainability such that they do not fully depend on outsiders when refreshers are needed.

 COST CENTRES